SForsythe85/Challenge1/README.md

-TOPIC
+TOPIC:
-~Horiseon Social Solution Services, Inc. Updated Web Page
+Horiseon Social Solution Services, Inc. Updated Web Page

-ACCEPTANCE CRITERIA
+ACCEPTANCE CRITERIA:
-~It's done when the page uses semantic HTML elements.
+It's done when the page uses semantic HTML elements.
-~It's done when the page uses Universal, element, and class selectors in CSS
+It's done when the page uses Universal, element, and class selectors in CSS

-ASSETS
+ASSETS:
 The following image demonstrates the web application's appearance and functionality: